Arufonsu/Intersect-Guides/gpg-commit-sign.md

-# 🔐 Git Commit Signing with GPG
+# 🔐 Rider: Git Commit Signing with GPG

 ## 📥 Prerequisites
 You will need the following programs installed: